Portico Quartet (album): Critical reception

 Portico Quartet received widespread critical acclaim upon its release.
 In the UK it charted at #98 the week after its release.

 Many reviewers heralded the album's mix of electronic and acoustic sounds, and its use of texture.
 Music OMH highlighted how it managed to “amalgamate arrangements of modern and traditional instruments to devastating, hypnotic effect” and All About Jazz praised the “greatly expanded sonic palette and stylistic purview”.
-DIY Magazine called it “one of the first truly remarkable records of 2012…an album which grabs the zeitgeist but still stays true to its roots: callipygously shuffling, painlessly seguing, mingling the darkest rags ‘n’ bones of dubstep, d ‘n’b and off-kilter jazz, all the while interweaving heck loads of new-found textures and electronics.
+DIY Magazine called it “one of the first truly remarkable records of 2012…an album which grabs the zeitgeist but still stays true to its roots: callipygously shuffling, painlessly segueing, mingling the darkest rags ‘n’ bones of dubstep, d ‘n’b and off-kilter jazz, all the while interweaving heck loads of new-found textures and electronics.
 It’s a forward-thinking game-change which feels rich, warm and – quite simply – astounding”.

 Other reviewers highlighted the album's production.
 Crack Magazine said that “Portico Quartet's subtle musical intricacies combined with production values heralding unrivalled clarity have been meshed in a very modern way to create an album of wonderful proportions and balanced minimalism.
 Stunning.”

 The inclusion of a track with vocals - for the first time ever on a Portico Quartet album - divided opinion, however.
 The Guardian called it “the best track…a triumph”, while Music OMH thought it was “jarring”.

 The album came 3rd in Crack Magazine's top 100 albums of 2012 who commented that it was “a glorious success in changing direction…less focused on the hang-drum that defined previous releases, the minimal sparse approach and killer production quality left an indelible mark on our listening.”